Nkd-hue/azure-identity-management/README.md

 ### 🛠️ How I Built This

 ### Phase 1: Foundation Setup
-Started by configuring the Microsoft Entra ID tenant with a custom domain (`techcorp.com`) and setting baseline tenant security settings.
+Started by configuring the Microsoft Entra ID tenant with a custom domain (`themerchandisevault`) and setting baseline tenant security settings.
 Disabled user consent for applications and restricted guest access to maintain control over the directory.

 ### Phase 2: Identity Structure
 Created a hierarchical group structure using security groups for each department (IT, Finance, Operations).
-Implemented **dynamic groups** with membership rules based on user attributes — for example, the `SG-All-Employees` group automatically includes all enabled member accounts.
+Implemented **dynamic groups** with membership rules based on user attributes — for example, the `GRP-All-Employees` group automatically includes all enabled member accounts.

 ### Phase 3: Administrative Delegation
-Set up **Administrative Units** for regional delegation (US, EU, APAC), allowing regional IT admins to manage only users within their geography.
+Set up **Administrative Units** for regional delegation (US, EU,), allowing regional IT admins to manage only users within their geography.
 This follows the principle of least privilege for administrative access.

 ### Phase 4: RBAC Design
 Designed a tiered RBAC model: